CJL1nk/Programming-for-Beginners/README.md

 So you've made it this far, farther than most people really.
 By now, you should  have spent at least a couple weeks learning and writing mini programs and maybe even gone beyond.
 Ideally you should already know some of the stuff in here.

+This lesson should take approximately 1-2 weeks.

 ### ----- What to learn (Ordered) -----
 - File importing and multi-file programs
 - File reading and writing
 - Using files to store data
+- JSON
 - Basic command line commands
 - Package installation with pip
 - Documentation reading and writing